jamesplease/backbone.base-router/README.md

 first problem.

 Instead of requiring that you associate a callback with a route, this library lets you associate whatever you'd like with a route.
-It can be an object, a string, or even just a callback.
+It can be a callback if you want, but it can also be an object, or a string.

 Whenever a Route is matched, a single method on the Router is called.
-This method is passed you as much information about the Route – including the associated object – as possible.
-This single point-of-entry makes it remarkably easy to add new abstractions to your Router.
+This method is passed a single argument, `routeData`, that contains as much about the matched route as possible.
+You'll get parsed query parameters, named fragment params, and the object you associated with the route.
+This single point-of-entry makes it remarkably easy to add new abstractions to the Router.

 ### What problems doesn't this library solve?

 This library is **not** an effort to rewrite Backbone.history.
-As such, some of the same quirks are carried over, too.
-For instance, the order that you specify your callbacks in *still* matters, as this behavior stems from `Backbone.history`.
+As such, some of History's quirks are carried over, too.
+For instance, the order that you specify your callbacks in *still* matters, as this is how `Backbone.History` matches routes.

 ### Getting Started